At Terrace Ridge Farm, we intensively manage our soil and hay to produce the highest quality coastal and Tifton 44 bermuda square bales available.

 "We have purchased hay from Terrace Ridge Farm [for many years].
 From first cutting to third, the quality is amazing.
 Our horses will not walk away from it and rarely leave any on the ground.
 We have been very satisfied with the consistency and quality of hay purchased from Terrace Ridge Farm."

-At Terrace Ridge Farm, we strive to produce the highest quality Bermuda grass hay possible.
-We intensively manage our soil's nutrients and overall fertility.
+At Terrace Ridge Farm, we strive to produce the highest quality bermuda grass hay possible.
+To do so, we intensively manage our soil's nutrients and overall fertility.
 The most important nutrients for hay production are nitrogen (N), phosphorus (P), and potassium (K).
 These nutrients must be maintained at optimum levels to obtain both high yields and high quality.

 To produce the highest quality and highest yields, we test our soil and our hay every year to determine the proper amount of fertilizer to apply.
 Soil tests evaluate nutrient concentrations in the soil profile; these are used to implement the most effective fertilizer regimen.
 Hay tests, also known as forage mineral analyses, report the amount of energy, protein, and minerals in our hay.
 These tests are used to evaluate hay quality and tweak the fertilization plan established by the soil test.

 We manage our hay for high protein and animal performance because protein is directly related to nitrogen content.
 We fertilize with large amounts of nitrogen, at least 85 pounds of actual nitrogen per acre per cutting, to facilitate fast, palatable growth and high crude protein levels.
-As a result of this intense management, our hay usually tests at 10% protein or greater, well above the 9% protein that most horses require.
+As a result of this intense management, our hay usually well above the 9% protein that most horses require.
 Phosphorus is also a critical nutrient for Bermuda grass production, but it does not possess the leaching potential of nitrogen and potassium.

 Since potassium affects nitrogen efficiency, drought tolerance, and stand density, we give special attention to soil potassium levels to promote high quality hay.
 When potassium levels are optimal, bermudagrass can grow aggressively and choke out many weeds, often allowing for weed-free hay without herbicides.
 However, in the sandy soils that are prevalent in the Sandhills, it is difficult to maintain high soil potassium levels because heavy rainfall events leach this nutrient past the root zone.
 Therefore, we utilize split applications of potassium and apply equal amounts of potassium and nitrogen to minimize leaching while ensuring that adequate potassium levels are maintained in the soil profile.